“Baby it’s cold outside!”

 Tip: If you want a REALLY warm coat, I find the Canadian brands to be the best.
 Brands like Ookpik, Pajar, or anything with the Canadian Goose Down label are the warmest.
 (For the more budget friendly stick to the 2 brands mentioned, for anything with REAL Canadian goose down is quite pricey!)

 Tip: Unless you’re tall, try not to buy a coat that’s too long.
 I made that mistake once or twice & the ends of my coat would always end up muddy.
 I think the longest you should go is knee length.

 Another tip: If you’re going trench coat vs. down coat, a down coat is easier to care for.
-Trench coats are usually made from animal fibers like wool/cashmere, which most likely you will need to dry clean.
+Unless you find a trench coat that’s machine washable, trench coats are usually made from animal fibers like wool/cashmere, which most likely you will need to dry clean.
 Always take into consideration the care of a garment before you buy it, and if you can afford it.
 A down coat (if it doesn’t have real fur trim) you can just toss into the washing machine, but you will need to dry it in the dryer.
-ANYTHING with down is not meant to be air-dry.
+ANYTHING with down is not meant to be air-dried.
 The down gets wet & will clump together & you will end up with a sour mildew/moldy smell in your coat, which you don’t want.